Overview

 • If you catch the issue this early, exiting and choosing a better plan is usually the smartest move.

-• Pure term: if you stop paying, the policy lapses, and you usually don’t get anything back.
+• Pure Term: If you stop paying, the policy lapses, and you don’t get anything back.

-• TROP / limited pay: There may be a small surrender value after a minimum period, but in the early years, it’s usually not much.
+• Term Insurance With Return of Premium (TROP)/ Limited Pay: There may be a small surrender value after a minimum period, but in the early years, it’s usually not much.
 So your main loss is the premiums already paid.

 • You’ve already locked in a premium at a younger age.

-• You’ve spent a few years inside the policy and likely Section 45, which makes the policy harder to question later.
+• You’ve spent a few years inside the policy and fully covered the Section 45 provision, which makes the policy harder to question later.

 At this stage, for many people, continuing the plan often makes more sense than trying to replace it.